New Orleans Home Prices Begin To Level Off

 The cost to own or rent a home in the City of New Orleans, LA has been rising for years, but the trend of being priced out of the city is beginning to change.

 Prices have been rising since the revitalization after Hurricane Katrina struck in 2005.
-After the catastrophic hurricane, the homes that were renovated, and ready to live in were at an all time low in supply.
+After the catastrophic hurricane, the homes that were renovated and ready to live in were at an all time low in supply.
 If they were not destroyed in the Hurricane, they were in high demand.
+This was one of the reasons for the Northshore’s huge growth.
+The property values of Covington homes and Mandeville homes shot up because they were “high and dry”.
 New Orleans natives were scooping them up at whatever cost just to stay in their city.
 The prices rose.